 Just call the counseling center at 315-859-4340, and let them know you’d like to see David Walden.

 Therapy on the Rocks is offered by David Walden, licensed psychologist and mildly obsessed rock climber.
 David began offering therapeutic climbing and outdoor experiences to combine his personal and professional interests, and is committed to providing a helpful and safe climbing experience.

-Appointments can be made by calling the Counseling Center at 315-859-4340 or by stopping by the Counseling Center office on the second floor of the Health Center.
-The Office Coordinator, can schedule an appointment for a student with any of the three professional therapists in the office.
+Appointments can be made by calling the Counseling Center at 315-859-4340 or by stopping by the Counseling Center office on the second floor of the Rudd Building.
+The Office Coordinator can schedule an appointment for a student with any of the professional therapists in the office.